Alert 1 of 1

 1

 To be eligible for Zelle®, you must be a member for at least 90 days.
-U.S. checking or savings account required to use Zelle.
-Payment requests to persons not already enrolled in Zelle® must be sent to an email address.
+To send or receive money with Zelle®, both parties must have an eligible checking or savings account.
+Payment requests can be sent to persons enrolled in Zelle®.